Demystifying Acne: All that you need to know

 What’s Causing My Acne?

-Understanding the root causes of acne is essential for effective treatment.
-Acne can be attributed to several factors, including excess sebum production, hormonal changes, and slow cell turnover.
+Understanding the root causes of acne is essential for effective treatment and prevention.
+Acne can be attributed to several interconnected factors, including excess sebum production, hormonal changes, and slow cell turnover.

-Excess sebum production occurs when the sebaceous glands produce an excessive amount of oil, leading to clogged pores.
-Hormonal changes, especially during puberty or periods of high stress, can trigger acne breakouts.
-Androgens, commonly known as male hormones, stimulate sebaceous glands and increase sebum production, contributing to the development of acne.
+Hormonal fluctuations, especially during puberty, menstruation, or periods of high stress, can trigger acne.
+Androgens—commonly known as male hormones—stimulate the sebaceous glands, increasing sebum production and contributing to the development of acne.

-Next, we will explore various acne treatments, including topical and oral options, as well as lifestyle changes that can help manage acne effectively.
+In the next section, we’ll explore various acne treatment options, including topical and oral medications, skincare routines, and lifestyle adjustments that can help manage and reduce acne effectively.

 Causes of acne: excess sebum production, hormonal changes, and slow cell turnover